 People sometimes raise chickens themselves because they want access to fresh eggs.
 Over time they bond with these animals, give them names, and interact with them like they would any other pet.
 If you’re familiar with poultry farming, however, you know that billions of chickens are denied such healthy relationships.
 Whether they are raised to lay eggs, or for their meat, chickens in factory farming operations suffer needless cruelty and death.

-You might not be familiar with the poultry farming industry, but this guide will take you deep into the bowels of operations that treat chickens as nothing more than commodities.
+If you want to know the facts about the poultry farming industry, this guide will take you deep into the bowels of the businesses that treat chickens as nothing more than commodities.

-Chickens Are the Most-Killed Land Animal for Food
+Chickens Are the Land Animal Most Frequently Killed for Food

-PETA calls chickens “the most abused animals on the planet.”
-Not only are they the most-killed animals for the purposes of feeding humans, but more chickens are killed for food every year than all other land animals put together.
+PETA calls chickens “arguably the most abused animals on the planet.”
+Not only are they the land animals killed most often for feeding humans, but more chickens are killed for food each year than all other land animals put together.

-Poultry farming disrupts the family unit among chickens, denies these animals their needs for social interactions and good nutrition, and otherwise forces them into cruel conditions until they’re inhumanely slaughtered.
+Poultry farming disrupts the family units of chickens, denies these animals the social interactions and good nutrition they need, and otherwise forces them into cruel conditions until they are inhumanely slaughtered.

 This is all because people can’t get enough eggs, fried chicken, baked chicken, chicken casserole, and chicken salad.
 If we all gave up those foods and replaced them with plant-based substitutes, these chickens wouldn’t have to face the cruel realities of poultry farming.

 Poultry farming is the agricultural practice of breeding and raising birds (typically chickens, turkeys, ducks, and geese) and harvesting their meat or eggs.
 Poultry farmers are responsible for the slaughter of tens of billions of birds per year.